LandRegistry/property-frontend-alpha/README.md

 ### Run the app

-Run in dev mode to enable app reloading
+Run in development mode to enable app reloading

 ```
 ./run.sh dev